Rot and Recall: What’s Going on in Denver’s Dispensaries?

 The City of Denver’s random inspections

-On August 19, the City of Denver to all licensed cannabis dispensaries in the city, making them aware that investigators from the Denver Department of Public Health & Environment (DDPHE) would soon begin a random testing drive in order to “evaluate contaminants in products on store shelves.”
+On August 19, the City of Denver issued a notice to all licensed cannabis dispensaries in the city, making them aware that investigators from the Denver Department of Public Health & Environment (DDPHE) would soon begin a random testing drive in order to “evaluate contaminants in products on store shelves.”

 “Each sample will be tested for pesticides and total yeast and mold by a state- and ISO-certified marijuana testing facility,” the announcement stated.